particle-iot/docs/src/content/archives/an007-tower-info.md

 In the United States, AT&T will often have both 3G and LTE Cat M1 on the same towers, though often on different frequencies.
 But knowing the location of 3G towers can still be helpful even if you are using LTE Cat M1.

-The Electron and E Series don't support BLE to connect to the mobile device or laptop and cannot be used.
-However, since the cellular modems are often the same, you can use a Boron to search for towers and the towers should be the same for an Electron or E Series device.
+The Electron and E-Series don't support BLE to connect to the mobile device or laptop and cannot be used.
+However, since the cellular modems are often the same, you can use a Boron to search for towers and the towers should be the same for an Electron or E-Series device.

 You'll need to flash the firmware to your Boron.
 You can download the [prebuilt binary](/assets/files/app-notes/AN007/firmware/firmware.bin) and flash it by USB.